 All Kitron personnel are required to attend periodic training in the Kitron Ethical Code of Conduct to ensure that Kitron's ethical values are understood and implemented at all levels.
-In 2019, the Ethical Code of Conduct was made available as an online training in 6 different languages.
+In Kitron, the Ethical Code of Conduct is available as an online training in 6 different languages.